Best Synology NAS Android Central 2022

 What's the best Synology NAS you can buy in 2021?

 If you're looking to invest in the best NAS for home for the first time or want to make the switch to a more powerful model, Synology has plenty of great options across all price points.
-The DiskStation DS220+ is the ideal option right now; has powerful hardware, all the latest software features, and with two drive bays that can accommodate 32TB of storage, you have more than enough headroom here if you're interested in building a media server.
+The DiskStation DS220+ is the ideal option right now.
+It has powerful hardware, the latest software features, and two drive bays to accommodate 32TB of storage.
+You have more than enough headroom here if you're interested in building a media server.

 If you're interested in a more budget-focused model, the DiskStation DS220j is a standout option.
 It is the ideal starting point, and you're not really missing out on any key features if all you're looking for is storing media and backing up data.

 Credits — The team that worked on this guide